-For purposes of the Michigan Regulation and Taxation of Marihuana Act (MRTMA), marijuana accessories "means any product, material, or equipment, combination of equipment, products, or materials, that is specifically designed for use in planting, propagating, cultivating, manufacturing, harvesting, growing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, ingesting, inhaling, or otherwise introducing marihuana into the human body."
+For purposes of the Michigan Regulation and Taxation of Marihuana Act (MRTMA), marijuana accessories "means any equipment, product, material, or combination of equipment, products, or materials, that is specifically designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, ingesting, inhaling, or otherwise introducing marihuana into the human body."
 MCL 333.27953(j).